 Finding a job after incarceration has long been a challenge.
 Having a felony on your record carries a huge stigma when you are seeking employment.
-According to the Brookings Institution, close to half of ex-prisoners have no reported earnings in the initial years following their release.
-Of those who do find employment, half make around $10,090 a year – well below the poverty level.

-One second-chance option is to join the ranks of small business owners across the U.S., although that path also presents challenges with training and funding.
+One second-chance option is to join the ranks of small business owners across the United States, although that path also presents challenges with training and funding.
 However, government agencies and nonprofits have stepped up to lend some support.
 From grants to microloans, here’s a look at the aid available for felons who want to start a business.

 Grants.gov operates a federal government grant database that is accessible through a browser or mobile app.
 You can search the database by keyword, funding type, eligibility, category and other criteria.

 You’re better off casting a wider net by using more general search terms when looking for grants on this website.
 For example, a search using the keyword “felons” yielded no results, but “startup” did.
 Look for grants geared toward entrepreneurs, small businesses, industry, gender and heritage, instead of those intended specifically for felons or ex-prisoners.
 You can apply for grants directly from Grants.gov.
-[Want to learn the types of small business grants available?]

 Department of Labor grants